javierdejuan/Asynchrounos-Python-backend/README.md

 # Asynchrounos-Python-backend
-buildin¡g an Asynchrounos Python backend to process speech transcriptions requests from http
+building an Asynchrounos Python backend to process speech transcriptions requests from http